bhubbb/map-drawing-guides/README.md

 The server will:
 1. Search Easy Drawing Guides for "dogs"
 2. Return structured metadata (query, result count, sources)
-3. Provide a list of relevant tutorials with descriptions
+3. Provide a list of relevant tutorials with validated URLs
-4. Include URLs for direct access to full guides
+4. Include direct access to full guides

 ### Retrieve Specific Guide
 Ask your AI assistant: *"Get the detailed instructions for this drawing guide: [URL]"*